Total Knee Replacement Surgery

 Less Traumatic Total Knee Replacement surgery uses standard instrumentation and does not require the use of computer navigation.
-Improvements over the last decade in traditional surgery techniques, multimodal pain management and rapid rehabilitation protocols produce the best patient recovery paths.
+Improvements over the last decade in traditional surgery techniques, multimodal pain management, infection prevention and rapid rehabilitation protocols produce the best patient recovery paths.
 Our patients do great!

 Typical Recovery: Hospitalization 1-3 nights.
 Walker for 5-10 days.
 Driving within 2-4 weeks.
 Return to work in 1-3 months.
 Results vary depending on individual’s physical condition, other constitutional characteristics.
 Many patients take a year to reach a completely healed state.